Jordan Marshall (footballer, born 1996)

-Jordan Marshall (born 27 October 1996) is an English footballer who plays as a left-back for Cymru Premier club The New Saints.
-He has previously played for Queen of the South and Dundee.
+Jordan Marshall (born 27 October 1996) is an English footballer who plays as a left-back for National League North club South Shields.
+He has previously played for Queen of the South, Dundee and The New Saints.

 Career

 Marshall was born in Newcastle upon Tyne and is a product of the Carlisle United Academy.

 Queen of the South

 On 29 June 2015, Marshall signed for Queen of the South after being involved with them in the latter part of the previous season.
 His signing was announced alongside that of Dale Hilson and Kyle Jacobs.
 Marshall first played for Queens on 25 July 2015 in the first round of the Scottish League Challenge Cup, playing the full 90 minutes of a 2–0 win over Stranraer at Palmerston Park and receiving a yellow card in the tenth minute.
 He made his league debut on 8 August 2015 as Queens started the Scottish Championship season with a 3–1 home win over Alloa Athletic, again playing the entirety of the match.
 On 25 February 2017, he signed a one-year extension to his contract until May 2018.

 On 17 March 2018, Marshall scored his first goal for Queen of the South in a 3–1 defeat versus St Mirren at Palmerston.
 He initially decided to leave the club at the end of the 2017-18 season, turning down the offer of a new contract, but he failed to find a new club during the 2018 close season and decided to sign a new one-year contract with Queens on 25 June 2018.